6.7. Backing Up and Restoring Management Database¶

 6.7.1.
 Restoring Management Database from Backup¶

-You can restore a management node database from backup on the same management node or any node assigned to the cluster.
+You can restore a management node database from backup on the same management node or any node in the storage cluster.

 Run the following script on the node where the MN database will be restored: